niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-defending-against-xss-and-csrf-attacks-in-asp-net-core.md

 }
 ```

-In this code, we're configuring CORS to allow requests only from the trusted site "https://trusted-site.com."
-Adjust the origins as needed for your application.
+This code configures CORS to allow requests only from the trusted site "https://trusted-site.com."
+You can adjust the origins as needed for your application.

 ## Conclusion

-In this article, we've explored two common security vulnerabilities, XSS and CSRF attacks, and discussed how they can impact your ASP.NET Core applications.
+This article explored two common security vulnerabilities, XSS and CSRF attacks, and discussed how they can impact your ASP.NET Core applications.
 By configuring your application for security and implementing preventive measures such as data encoding, anti-forgery tokens, and CORS policies, you can significantly enhance your application's resistance to these threats.

-Remember that staying vigilant and proactive in the ever-evolving landscape of web security is essential.
+Remember that staying vigilant and proactive in the ever-evolving web security landscape is essential.
 Implement the recommended strategies and keep your ASP.NET Core applications secure against these common security vulnerabilities.